genesiscz/asset-compressor/README.md

 # Asset Compressor
 A very simple utility to compress all your assets into Brotli &amp; Gzip ready to be served via webserver.

+Repository is open for issues & pull requests

 # Usage

 ```js